 Someone once told me a good life is one that can be encapsulated in a series of postcards.
 The person that taught me this was a complete stranger I met when I was travelling abroad and haven’t met him since then.
 It doesn’t matter though because what he said that day changed by perspective about the kind of live I want.
 That’s why this past December I took a roadtrip with my best friends to a plethora of cities where we didn’t know a single soul.
 Who would have thought that we’d be visiting places like Hutchinson Kansas, where we didn’t know anyone!
 But that was the whole point of this trip.

 Ultimately, road trips with friends really are something special.
 One of our friends is a really confident driver so we used their car throughout our trip.
 If we were to go again though, then leasing a car like this Wichita Buick Encore could be a good idea due to its impressive mileage.
-Without a doubt, that trip changed us in more ways than we ever anticipate it could and made us realize the need to take a road trip where we can discover our inner selves.
+Although perhaps in the future we might look to treating ourselves to a new motorhome, since then it would be easier to pack and we would have more space and wouldn’t have to worry about finding a place to stay the night.
+Of course if we did that we would then have to look at getting motorhome insurance for it (perhaps through a company like Staveley Head)… maybe in the future we would look to getting one… Without a doubt though, that trip changed us in more ways than we ever anticipate it could and made us realize the need to take a road trip where we can discover our inner selves.

 First Stop On The Road Unknown.